limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Yeah, I swear."

 It seems that we all stopped talking, to listen in.
 "That sounds like Tyler, who’s he arguing with?"
 Elliot asked.
-I can’t make out the voice of whoever he’s talking to, it just sounds like mumbling.
+I can’t make out the voice of whoever he’s talking to.

 They seem to pause for a moment, and the sound of a single set of footsteps can be heard.